bain-cs110/bain-cs110.github.io/pages/_assignments/hw1.md

 {: .blockquote-no-margin}
 > ### What if I've already installed Python on my laptop?
 > Note: many people who have programmed with Python before already have Python 3.x installed.
 To check, search for an existing Python installation.
 If you already have a version of Python3 installed, move on to Part 2.
 It doesn't hurt to install another version of Python, but it's not necessary.
-If you have any questions, feel free to ask Sarah or one of the peer mentors / TAs.
+If you have any questions, feel free to ask Connor or one of the peer mentors / TAs.

 We will use the Python 3 programming language and **IDLE**, which is Python's Integrated Development and Learning Environment.